bonitasoft/bonita-labs-doc/md/installation_guide.md

 * P: the password to use when deploying LAs on bonita (default 'install')
 * H: the host on which this current host is accessible form bonita (i.e. the external ip),  (default 'localhost')

-Ports on which Elasticsearch and ICI application will be deployed can be customized
+The ports on which Elasticsearch and ICI standalone application will be deployed can be customized
 * i: the port of the deployed ICI application (default '8082')
 * e: the port of the deployed elasticsearch (default '9200')

 :::note
-use `./bonita-ici --help` displays all options
+use `./bonita-ici --help` to display all options
 :::

 It can be stopped using `bonita-ici stop`

 ## Production mode
-The deliverable is composed of one standalone application, two Bonita Living Applications, and an installer that will help you install the backend and deploy the two living applications in your current instance of the Bonita platform.
+The deliverable is composed of one standalone application, two Bonita Living Applications, and an installer that will help you install the backend and deploy the two Living Applications in your current instance of the Bonita platform.

 ```
 bonita-ici-<VERSION>.zip